psu13/mutable-hakyll/posts/rebuilding-the-lightroom.md

 enthusiasts still willing to gobble up behind the scenes "how to" information about building a perfect room in your house to sit alone in the dark to make pictures.
-This enthusiasm started to wane by the end of the 90s and then was completely destroyed by the [consumer digital SLR](http://kvdpsu.org/d70.html) by the early 2000s and now you never hear about people's darkrooms anymore except when they are selling the pieces on ebay.
+This enthusiasm started to wane by the end of the 90s and then was completely destroyed by the [consumer digital SLR](http://kvdpsu.org/d70.html) in the early 2000s and now you never hear about people's darkrooms anymore except when they are selling the pieces on ebay.

 This timing is an interesting personal coincidence for me because my personal digital